anonymouss/cpp_notes/didl_torch_cpu/README.md

   - https://github.com/d2l-ai/d2l-zh

 - limitations:
-  - all codes run on CPU due to no NVIDIA GPU on the laptop
+  - all codes run on CPU due to no NVIDIA GPU on the laptop (Windows 10)
   - for GPU/CUDA exercises, google's colab is good option which provides a Telsa P4 GPU for free http://colab.research.google.com/
+  - `num_workers` is always set to 0, this seems to be a bug on windows? that it can't work if set > 0